 Horses are known for their elongated necks and muscular physique.
 Tension is the key for good portrait shots of horses.

-Try to make the horse bend its neck a little bit so that the animal looks more agile and elegant.
-Using a treat, you can have the horse handler entice the horse to bend its neck forward a wee bit.
+Try to make the horse bend its neck a little so that the animal looks more agile and elegant.
+Using a treat, you can have the horse handler entice the horse to bend its neck forward.

-When posing a full body, having the horse bend or strain slightly will bring those muscles to the forefront.
+When posing a full-body, having the horse bend or strain will bring those muscles to the forefront.
 This may take a bit of finagling, but the end result is well worth it.

 1. Learn to Direct Horses

-Likely the make-or-break part of your photoshoot.
-Due to their massive size and location limitations, there may be rather complex shooting situations.
+Likely the make-or-break part of your photo session.
+Due to their massive size and location limitations, there may be complex shooting situations.

 Being able to communicate with the horse’s handler and having some direction tips up your sleeve will work wonders.

-If taking posed shots, be very clear on where you need the horse to stand or look.
+If taking a posed horse photo, be very clear on where you need the horse to stand or look.
 Pay close attention to lighting and compositional elements.
 It is a good idea to have an assistant distract the horse into looking in the proper direction.

-This is a fairly easy set up for the owner as well, simply bring the horse to the best starting position from where it has some space to run towards the arrival point.
+This is a fairly easy set up for the owner as well.
+Bring the horse to the best starting position from where it has some space to run towards the arrival point.

-For action images on lead, position the horse at such a point that the height of its action will cross a background that is most flattering.
+For action shots on lead, position the horse so that it will cross a flattering background.

 Bonus: Show the Horse’s Personality

-At the end of the day, the photographs that speak volumes are those that capture the soul of your subject.
-This means not being afraid of candid and personality shots!
+At the end of the day, the horse photos that speak volumes are those that capture the soul of your subject.
+This means not being afraid of candid and personality horse photos!

-With these tips in your pocket, go out there and take some beautiful horse photography.
+With these tips in your pocket, go out there and take some beautiful horse photos.
 You will improve your craft in no time!